MicrosoftDocs/power-platform/power-platform/admin/powerapps-gdpr-dsr-guide.md

 Custom connector	| Custom connectors that a user has created to provide access to a data source not offered through one of the PowerApps standard connectors.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=872245)
 Custom-connector permissions	| Custom connectors can be shared with users within an organization.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=872246)
 PowerApps user and user-app settings	| PowerApps stores several user preferences and settings that are used to deliver the PowerApps runtime and portal experiences.
-PowerApps notifications	| PowerApps sends several types of notifications to users including when an app is shared with them and when a CDS for Apps export operation has completed.
+PowerApps notifications	| PowerApps sends several types of notifications to users including when an app is shared with them and when a Common Data Service export operation has completed.
 Gateway	| Gateways are on-premises data gateways that can be installed by a user to transfer data quickly and securely between PowerApps and a data source that isn’t in the cloud.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=872247)
 Gateway permissions	| Gateways can be shared with users within an organization.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=872249)
 Model-driven apps and model-driven app permissions	| Model-driven app design is a component-focused approach to app development.
-Model-driven apps and their user access permissions are stored as data within the CDS for Apps database.
+Model-driven apps and their user access permissions are stored as data within the Common Data Service database.
 [Learn more](https://go.microsoft.com/fwlink/?linkid=872248)

 PowerApps offers the following experiences to find personal data for a specific user: